 On a positive note, now I am here it is all worth it.
 This morning I woke up to the sounds of waves lapping a few metres from my beach front door, and I walked to the shore to find a few baby sharks looking for fish in the shallows.
 What a magical place.

-Once I have returned from my stay here (one week at Meedhupparu in a beach front hut, and one week in Vilamendhoo in an overwater villa) I will do a full update followed by reviews for each resort.
+I have since reviewed Meedhupparu and Vilamendhoo respectively.
 Scroll to the bottom and enter your e-mail to get an e-mail every time I post!